 The Governors of Christ Church School aim to admit the maximum of 30 children to the Reception class each year.
 The school was originally established (in 1845) to serve the children of the parish, in a time when nearly all schools were founded by their local churches.
 With the advent of community schools, our role has changed.
-We now wish to serve those families who live near the school, and who desire a Christian education for their children.
+We wish to serve those families who live near the school, as well as those who desire a Christian education for their children.

 Application Forms and Process